cuzzo/js-inheritance/README.md

 };
 ```

-In essence, a Prototype allow us to define methods (think update()) for instances created by a certain constructor (think Mammal()).
+In essence, a Prototype allow us to define methods (think `update()`) for instances created by a certain constructor (think `Mammal()`).
 It's very similar to a Class definition in Ruby.

 # Closing
 ES5 doesn't natively support classes or the behaviors associated with them.
 Prototypes give us the ability to mimmic that without too much trouble.
-When writing object oriented ES5 JavaScript, I'd advise using a library to make things easier, like `util.inherits` in node or [Fiber](https://github.com/linkedin/Fiber) in the browser.
+Still, when writing object oriented ES5 JavaScript, I'd advise using a library to make things easier, like `util.inherits` in node or [Fiber](https://github.com/linkedin/Fiber) in the browser.